Neo-Assyrian Empire

 The unprecedented success of the Neo-Assyrian Empire was not only due to its ability to expand but also, and perhaps more importantly, its ability to efficiently incorporate conquered lands into its administrative system.
 As the first of its scale, the empire saw various military, civic and administrative innovations.
-In the military, important innovations included a large-scale use of cavalry and new siege warfare techniques.
+In the military, important innovations included the large-scale use of cavalry and new siege warfare techniques.
 Techniques first adopted by the Neo-Assyrian army would be used in later warfare for millennia.
 To solve the issue of communicating over vast distances, the empire developed a sophisticated state communication system, using relay stations and well-maintained roads.
 The communication speed of official messages in the empire was not surpassed in the Middle East until the 19th century.
 The empire also made use of a resettlement policy, wherein some portions of the populations from conquered lands were resettled in the Assyrian heartland and in underdeveloped provinces.
 This policy served to both disintegrate local identities and to introduce Assyrian-developed agricultural techniques to all parts of the empire.
 A consequence was the dilution of the cultural diversity of the Near East, forever changing the ethnolinguistic composition of the region and facilitating the rise of Aramaic as the regional lingua franca, a position the language retained until the 14th century.

 The Neo-Assyrian Empire left a legacy of great cultural significance.
-The political structures established by the empire became the model for the later empires, and the ideology of universal rule promulgated by the Neo-Assyrian kings inspired—through the concept of translatio imperii—similar ideas of rights to world domination as late as the early modern period.
+The political structures established by the empire became the model for later empires, and the ideology of universal rule promulgated by the Neo-Assyrian kings inspired—through the concept of translatio imperii—similar ideas of rights to world domination as late as the early modern period.
 The empire became an important part of later folklore and literary traditions in northern Mesopotamia through the subsequent post-imperial period and beyond.
 Judaism—and in turn Christianity and Islam—was profoundly affected by the period of Neo-Assyrian rule; numerous Biblical stories appear to draw on earlier Assyrian mythology and history, and the Assyrian impact on early Jewish theology was immense.
 (Note: It has for instance been suggested that Hebrew monotheism, which developed around this time, followed experiences with the near-monotheism of the Assyrians in regard to Ashur or the monocratic imperial rule of the Neo-Assyrian kings.)
 Although the empire is prominently remembered today for the supposed excessive brutality of its army, the Assyrians were not excessively brutal when compared to other civilizations throughout history.